Ora Good Cat: Powertrain

 The Tech and Pro trim of the Good Cat offer a all-electric range of 400 km based on the NEDC standard from a 47.8 kWh LFP battery; a front-mounted electric motor rated at 143 PS of power output and 210 Nm of torque offers a top speed of 152 km/h.
 The Ultra trim features a 63.1 kWh ternary Li-NMC battery, increasing the range to 500 km based on the NEDC cycle, while retaining the same 143 PS/210 Nm electric motor.

 Markets

 Australia

-The GWM Ora was launched in Australia on 5 July 2023 with four variants: Standard Range, Extended Range, Ultra and GT.
+The GWM Ora was launched in Australia on 5 July 2023, with four variants: Standard Range, Extended Range, Ultra and GT.
 The mid-range Ultra variant was discontinued in August 2024.

 In August 2025, the GWM Ora line-up was updated for the 2025 model year.
-All Ora variants for the Australian market became sourced from Thailand instead of China, improvised standard equipment, and all variants use the new 57.7 kWh lithium-iron phosphate (LFP) battery pack.
+All Ora variants for the Australian market became sourced from Thailand instead of China, with improved standard equipment.
+All variants use the new 57.7 kWh lithium-iron phosphate (LFP) battery pack.
 The 2025 model year Ora was available with three variants: Lux, Ultra (limited to 30 units), and GT.

 Brazil

-The Ora 03 was launched in Brazil on 20 July 2023 with two variants: Skin and GT.
+The Ora 03 was launched in Brazil on 20 July 2023, with two variants: Skin and GT.